The All-Party Parliamentary Group (APPG) on Haemophilia and Contaminated Blood

 The All-Party Parliamentary Group on Haemophilia and Contaminated Blood has undertaken an inquiry into the current systems of licensing, procurement, commissioning and prescription of treatments for genetic bleeding disorders in the UK.

-It will be launched in 2020 and will document the current processes with a focus on how these processes impact on the treatments that patients are offered and can be offered by the NHS.
-It will show where the processes are working well and when they are not.
-Recommendations will be made on how the processes could be changed to improve access to treatments and outcomes for people with bleeding disorders.
+The final report, launched in November 2020 documents the current processes for new and current treatments to become available in the UK with a focus on how these processes impact on the treatments that patients are offered and can be offered by the NHS.
+It shows where the processes are working well and where they are not.

-The officers of the APPG regularly correspond with the Department of Health and Social Care on the support available to people affected by contaminated blood.
+The officers of the APPG regularly correspond with the Government on the support available to people affected by contaminated blood and blood products.
 All letters and replies are available on this website.
-Read the APPG correspondence here.
+You can read the APPG correspondence here.

-The APPG reformed after the 2019 election with an inaugural meeting on the 11 February 2020.
+The APPG reformed after the 2019 election with an inaugural meeting on the 11 February 2020 and had it’s most recent AGM on the 20th May 2021.
+The APPG usually meets around 4 times a year, it’s next AGM is due in Spring 2022.

 The group also undertook an inquiry into the support for those affected by the contaminated blood scandal in the UK which was published in January 2015.
 Read the full report (PDF) or the executive summary (PDF).

 The APPG is keen to welcome new members to support its work and ensure haemophilia, bleeding disorders and the contaminated blood scandal remain on the political agenda.
-We encourage the affected community to contact their MP and ask them to join the APPG by contacting the co-chairs or The Haemophilia Society on APPG@haemophilia.org.uk
+We encourage the affected community to contact their MP and ask them to join the APPG by contacting Diana Johnson MP on email@example.com or The Haemophilia Society on APPG@haemophilia.org.uk

 The current membership of the APPG is: